 A couple weeks ago I woke up with two things on my mind, Burma Superstar and Homemade Jelly doughnuts.
-Neither of these items have I thought about in years, we are talking 20+ years.
+Neither of these items I thought about in years.
 Those of you who live in the Bay Area are familiar with Burma Superstar.
 Those of you who do not live in the area, it is an amazing Burmese restaurant.
-When I moved to the Bay Area, I use to work down the street from the original location and the ladies and I had lunch there weekly.
-The evening after my dream, I took Lenny for date night.
-Lucky for us there is a location in the East Bay not far from home.
-It was just as I remember it …. delicious.
+The evening after my dream, I took Lenny for dinner date.
+Lucky for us there is a location in the East Bay not far from our house.
+It was as I remember, delicious.

 A week later I fulfilled the other half of my dream.
 Instead of scouring the aisles of the grocery store, I made them.
 The doughnuts in my dream were a frozen brand, my mother use to buy.
 They were little pillows of sugar, that you could toss into the oven, heat up in 10 minutes and then enjoy warm jelly running down your lips.
 I don’t remember the brand; but, I remember loving them, probably a little too often.